 The raw data from these 20 accidents has been languishing for decades in National Transportation Safety Board files, waiting to be analyzed by anyone curious enough to look and willing to do the statistical drudgework.

-But over the years, I find that it is more comfortable seating at the back – there are more empty seats at the back.
+But over the years, I find that it is more comfortable sitting at the back – there are usually more empty seats at the back since most like to sit in front.
 So, I can put my spare items on the empty seats.
-Further, with empty seats at the back, I don’t have to worry about reclining my seat and inconvenience the passenger at the back when they are having their meals (something that some passengers at the front don’t think when reclining their seats).
-Ya, by seating at the back, it takes a longer time for me to disembark but it does not make any big difference.
+Further, I don’t have to worry about reclining my seat and inconvenience the passenger at the back when they are having their meals (something that some passengers at the front don’t think).
+Ya, by sitting at the back, it takes a longer time for me to disembark but it does not make any big difference.

-And now with the statistics backing me up, the back seats looks so tempting and safe…
+And now with the statistics backing me up, the back seats look so tempting and safe.

 I flew once and it was a bad experience with food… Man, I can still taste it in my mouth… Eugh!!!